aarassen/jmp-int3RN415/_posts/2022-04-26-my first post.md

 # final thought:
 - save rbx to the stack
-- it copy 8 byte from memory pointed by 1st argument
+- it copy 8 byte from memory pointed by the 1st argument
 - then divid it with 3rd argument
-- and move the result to memory pointed by 2 argument
+- and move the result to memory pointed by the 2nd argument
 - until 4 argument equal 0
 - pob value we saved in the stack back to rbx
 - return 0